RECYCLING A CARLING BREWERY

 in 1975, its modern beer factory on beautiful Lake Cochituate became a

-worthless on the real-estate market.
+it was worthless on the real-estate market.
 Or so we heard, for years.

 But about 1979, a company quietly bought the vacant property for a